korkmazkadir/moire-pattern-video-exporter/README.md

     This script will combine png files to create a mp4 movie.
 The movie is saved under the root folder of the project.
 You can change the quality of video by editing create-movie.sh file.

 The project depends on following binaries.
-You should installe them:
+You should install them:
 * jq
 * convert
 * ffmpeg